apache/beam/website/src/documentation/patterns/file-processing-patterns.md

 ### Stream processing triggered from external source

 A streaming pipeline can process data from an unbounded source.
-For example, to trigger stream processing with Cloud Pub/Sub:
+For example, to trigger stream processing with Google Cloud Pub/Sub:

 1. Use an external process to detect when new files arrive.
-1. Send a Cloud Pub/Sub message with a URI to the file.
+1. Send a Google Cloud Pub/Sub message with a URI to the file.
-1. Access the URI from a `DoFn` that follows the Cloud Pub/Sub source.
+1. Access the URI from a `DoFn` that follows the Google Cloud Pub/Sub source.
 1. Process the file.

 ### Batch processing triggered from external source